Smile, you’re on camera!

 Body cams may not be widely seen—yet.
 But as safety concerns grow, visibility and public familiarity are only heading in one direction.

-How comfortable are we with staff wearing body cams?
+How comfortable are you with staff wearing body cams?

 Comfortable.
 Uncomfortable.
 Mostly?
 Indifferent.

-Brits are more open to body-worn cameras than you might expect.
-Nearly 4 in 5 adults say they either feel comfortable—or don’t feel strongly either way—when they see a body cam on a retail worker or private security guard.
+Americans are more open to body-worn cameras than you might expect.
+Nearly 3 in 4 adults say they either feel comfortable, or don’t feel strongly either way, when they see a body cam on a retail worker or private security guard.

 How comfortable would you feel if a staff member in a store was wearing a body-worn camera?